-Some data sent to central reading centers (e.g. ECG, pulmonary function tests, ultrasound) are assigned a quality grade by the respective reading centers.
+Some data sent to central reading centers (e.g. ECG, ultrasound) are assigned a quality grade by the respective reading centers.
 The Coordinating Center prepares periodic summaries of recorded quality grade, broken down by technicians or field center to monitor performance.